3-Round-Stones/callimachus/README.md

 To register a Callimachus daemon with the Linux system (to stop Callimachus on machine shut down) run the bin/callimachus-install.sh script.
 The Callimachus daemon is only available for Linux.
+As part of the installation, the script will ask to generate a server certificate.
+This certificate is used for all https origins and for remote JMX administration.

 Execute a callimachus-setup script located in the bin/ directory to initialize the repository.
 Open your Web browser to http://localhost:8080/ to access the